Macmod/pwnable-writeups/toddlers/uaf.md

 sh-4.4$ cat flag
 ```

-Also notice that you'll have to exit twice to come back to the menu loop, because Woman's call was also redirected to Man's give_shell entry. :)
+Also notice that we'll have to exit twice to come back to the menu loop, because Woman's call was also redirected to Man's give_shell entry. :)